-- Project Leader: Academic Affairs - Stakeholder Offices: Academic Affairs, Faculty - Anticipated Project Completion: AY 2024-3025 - Status: Not started - Notes/Solutions: The SMART Outreach and Education team has recruited faculty members to start to engage in the planning process, with the goal of infusing more educational opportunities into the classroom.
-The Student Ambassadors and OPHD offer a "do not cancel class" option to faculty, in which OPHD offers to come in and present to the classes when faculty are not available.
-Long term, the SMART team is looking for faculty partners to identify potential curricular opportunities.
+- Project Leader: Academic Affairs - Stakeholder Offices: Academic Affairs, Faculty - Anticipated Project Completion: Ongoing - Status: In Progress - Notes/Solutions: The Prevention team has recruited faculty members to start to engage in the planning process, with the goal of infusing more educational opportunities into the classroom.
+The Peer Ambassadors and OPHD offer a "do not cancel class" option to faculty, in which OPHD offers to come in and present to the classes when faculty are not available.
+Long term, the Prevention team is looking for faculty partners to identify potential curricular opportunities.